ayshahrah/seg/index.md

 - **Practicing**: using software tools and technologies to improve the learner's skills.
 The learner can utilize open source and free software tools, and also can gain a trial access to some commercial software tools to apply the acquired knowledge.

 - **Networking**: joining and connecting with professional specialized online communities.
-This allows the learner to keep updated with latest trends and technologies in the specialized knowledge areas.
-Moreover, the learner can ask and communicate with specialized experts in case of doubt or ambiguity.
+This allows the learner to keep updated with latest trends and technologies in a selected learning path.
+Moreover, the learner can ask and communicate with specialized experts in case of any doubt or ambiguity.

 - **Teaching**: helps in getting serious, sharing knowledge, and improving soft skills.
 Through this process, the learner can interact with others and gain non-technical (soft) skills like confidence, communication, presentation, speaking, etc.